-Some of the services available through the Early Help Offer require a Child & Family Assessment/Notification Safeguarding Form (CFAN) to be completed before any involvement begins.
+Once you have made the first step in asking for support, the most appropriate service/s within early help can be identified.
+Some of the services will need a Child & Family Assessment/Notification Safeguarding Form (CFAN) to be completed before any involvement begins.
 Other services within Early Help may have their own referral form or procedure.

 - clear, comprehensive, information on how to access support